IELTS Cue Card Sample 440 - Famous building / landmark in your hometown

 Q. Do many people in your country live in old buildings?

 Q. What do you prefer, an old or a modern building to live in?

-Q. How the modern buildings are different than that of old buildings?
+Q. How modern buildings are different than those of old buildings?